What is Redis and What Does It Do

 How to Use Redis with Docker, Mac, Windows

 Installing Redis on Windows is more complicated.
 There isn't a native Redis client for Windows.
 So, Redis needs to be installed with the Windows Subsystem for Linux features.
 Installing WSL takes a bit of time, but it is not difficult.
-First, Windows Subsystems for Linux needs to be enabled in the Windows Features lists under Programs and Features in the Control Panel in Windows.
+First, Windows Subsystems for Linux need to be enabled in the Windows Features lists under Programs and Features in the Control Panel in Windows.

 How Do You Implement Redis?